raffimolero/Molero-Stage-3/README.md

 wsl
 ```

-Then run the following lines (preferably one by one) to clone and set up the repository.
+Then run the following lines to clone and set up the repository.

 ```sh
 git clone https://github.com/raffimolero/Molero-Stage-1.git